sharmaaman4419/core_node/core/tasks.md

 1. Explain Node and V8 in your own words ?
 // Answer here...
+Node is a Run Time Enviroment In The Browser In Which Node Can Proceeds  Codes Which Are not Understand By The Browser...

 2. Explain steps in REPL(here) and command to start REPL ?
 // Answer here...
+REPL Stands For The Repeat Eval Print Loop It Acts As Console.
 3. Run `index.js` in the same directory as script writer using `node FILE_NAME.js` and output result of console here.

+hello World

 4. Require fs module and read `theory.md` using fs.readFile method in index.js file.